ManasMalla/PrivacyPolicies/privacy_policy_landmarks.md

-**Privacy Policy**
+# **Privacy Policy**

-Manas Malla built the 'Landmarks' app as free app to educate about the usage of basic of the Flutter Language and their widgets.
+Manas Malla built the **Landmarks ©** app (FREE) to educate about the **basics of the Flutter Language and its widgets**.

 This SERVICE is provided by Manas Malla at no cost and is intended for use as is.

 The app was coded using Android’s official IDE, Android Studio and Visual Studio.
-The language used was Flutter and Dart!
+The language used was **Flutter and Dart**!
-The app helps us revive the beauty of our blue green world and helps to materialise some of Flutter's most basic widgets!
-It also helps beginners to try to algorithmise the various embedded/hidden widgets made to build the layout!
+The app helps us revive the **beauty of our blue green world** and helps to **materialise some of Flutter's most basic widgets**!
+It also helps beginners to try to **algorithmise the various embedded/hidden widgets made to build the layout**!

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.